NEWS RELEASE

 Showabond Construction North Japan Branch

-This was architectural design and construction supervision and project management (PM) initiative aimed at creating an environment that would realize the company's new ways of working.
-The offices, which are spread out around the atrium that runs through the center of the building, are dotted with tactile interior materials such as wood and tiles, promoting employee interaction in a sense of openness.
-Passive energy-saving methods that make use of directional characteristics and equipment installation plans were implemented throughout the building.
-A combination of highly versatile technologies and a high level of comfort led to the achievement of ZEB certification.
+This project involved architectural design and construction supervision and project management (PM) efforts aimed at creating an environment that would realize the company's new workstyle.
+The offices, which are spread around the atrium that runs through the center of the building, are dotted with tactile interior materials such as wood and tiles, promoting employee interaction through a sense of openness.
+Passive energy-saving methods that take advantage of the building's orientation and equipment installation plans were implemented throughout the building.
+A combination of highly versatile technologies and a high level of comfort resulted in the achievement of ZEB certification.
 This is a model project for an environmentally friendly medium-sized office, which was completed within a limited time frame after PM placed emphasis on risk management of social conditions and cost fluctuations during the construction period.

-We have begun a demonstration experiment of "HEAT DX", which systematizes this series of efforts.
-With the future expansion of our services, we aim to contribute to society from both the environmental and economic perspectives.
-This proposal aims to provide a demand response service with an eye on the future priority issue of "introducing electricity from renewable energy sources to large-scale power transmission networks."
+We have begun a demonstration experiment of "HEAT DX" which systematizes this series of efforts.
+Through future service development, we aim to contribute to society from both an environmental and economic perspective.
+This proposal aims to provide a demand response service with an eye on the future priority issue of "introducing electricity from renewable energy sources into large-scale power transmission networks."

 Second Plant